gvodianytskyi/live-plant/Readme.md

 # live-plant

 Application **live-plant** helps to control plant watering process in different locations.
-Works good on desktop and mobile.
+Design is responsive, so it looks good on mobile devices too.

 To use the application you need to have **angular**, **angular-ui-router** and **angular-messages**.